It Ain't That Bad: Understanding the Mysterious Performance Drop in OOD Generalization for Generative Transformer Models: Introduction

-Through training a set of lightweight generative Transformer models, including NanoGPT and MinGPT~\cite{karpathy2022mingpt}, on $n$-digit addition and multiplication tasks, we have made an intriguing discovery.
+Tasks such as $n$-digit (modular) addition and multiplication are tools for investigating issues including length generalization \citep{anil2022exploring} and ``grokking'' \citep{liu2022towards}.
+Albeit simple, they offer clearer, more controlled conditions, which can lead to more reliable observations and interpretations.
+In this paper, through training a set of small generative language models, including NanoGPT and MinGPT~\citep{karpathy2022mingpt}, on $n$-digit addition and multiplication tasks, we have made an intriguing discovery.
 We find that the strong ID generalization stems from structured representations, while the models have learned a clear algebraic structure behind the unsatisfying OOD performance.
-Specifically, these models map unseen OOD inputs to outputs with equivalence relations in the ID domain.
+Specifically, these models map unseen OOD inputs to outputs with equivalence relations in the ID domain, which we call the phenomenon as \textit{equivalence generalization}.
 The representation learning process plays a crucial role in facilitating both ID and OOD generalization observed in these models.
 Initially, the representations are random.
-But as training progresses, the structure of the learned representations becomes increasingly refined, eventually allowing the models to accurately encode every input in the ID domain.
+But as training progresses, the structure of the learned representations becomes increasingly refined,equivalence generalization eventually allowing the models to accurately encode every input in the ID domain.
 Concurrently, these structured representations are continuously extended to map the unseen OOD domain.
 However, this extension does not occur as ideally anticipated, resulting in the poor OOD performance.
 Thus, the representation learning enables powerful ID generalization, but the continuous extrapolation of these representations to OOD inputs gives rise to systematic, rather than random, errors.
 The mechanistic insights from the discovered patterns also highlight the potential of these models to make use of the information for better generalization.

+As a note, we perform several robustness studies in this work, such as changing the encoding method and varying the training data scheme.
+We find that the equivalence generalization phenomenon is robust.
+In addition, we conduct a detailed examination of the results across different model scales.
+Notably, our results remain consistent as the model scales increase, which strengthens our confidence that these results might be extended to LLMs.

 Our main contributions are as follows: \begin{itemize}